zuvaai/hocr-to-eocr-converter/README.md

-# HOCR to ZuvaOCR Converter
+# HOCR to EOCR Converter

-This proof of concept converts `.hocr` to `.zuvaocr`.
+This proof of concept converts `.hocr` to `.eocr`.
 Note that this converter only supports the words (ocrx_word), lines (ocr_line), paragraphs (ocr_par) and pages ( ocr_page) from the `.hocr` content.

-# The ZuvaOCR File Format
+# The EOCR File Format

-A `.zuvaocr` is a format that Zuva DocAI recognizes as "pre-OCR'd" content - in other words, Zuva DocAI will not run the document through the OCR engine if a `.zuvaocr` is provided.
+A `.eocr` is a format that Zuva DocAI recognizes as "pre-OCR'd" content - in other words, Zuva DocAI will not run the document through the OCR engine if a `.eocr` is provided.

-There are two main components of a `.zuvaocr` file:
+There are two main components of a `.eocr` file:

 1. The header;
 2. The body (i.e. an instance of the `Document` message from `recognition_results_pb2.proto`)

-In order, the `.zuvaocr` contains the above components:
+In order, the `.eocr` contains the above components:

 1. The header;
 2. The sha1 digest of the body